Bassline (music genre): Emergence into the mainstream

-Post mainstream era
+Decline

-After its success through the mid to late 2000s, bassline began to enter a stage of commercial decline.
-This was mainly driven by the genre not having a presence in nightclubs as it did previously.
-At this point the genre started to combine elements from older 2-step and UK garage tracks.
+After its mainstream success through the mid to late 2000s, bassline began to enter a stage of commercial decline.
+This was mainly driven by the genre no longer having a presence in nightclubs.

+At this point, DJs started to combine elements from older 2-step and UK garage tracks.
 Artists like 1st Born, Mr Virgo, J69, J.G, Freddo, TRC and DJ Q pioneered the new sound which called upon more highly swung beats instead of the classic 4x4 drums that were used in old school bassline tracks.
 The music at this time was mainly championed by DJ Q via his weekly spot on BBC Radio 1Xtra.